[RepWifiApp] Instable interface wlan0 on i9100

 There's nothing I can do to fix this issue in RepWifi or at the application framework level, sorry.

-Updated by Kurtis Hanna over 2 years ago
+Updated by Kurtis Hanna almost 3 years ago

 Thanks for the feedback on this, Fil!